This entry includes a virtual tour! Take the tour.

 Ashland is the historic estate of Henry Clay, one of the most influential political leaders of the early 19th century.
 Clay earned a reputation as both a skillful orator and a diplomatic negotiator in Congress and served as Secretary of State under John Quincy Adams.
 Clay is best known for his willingness to confront the most controversial issue of the early 19th century-the extension of slavery in the West.
 Clay was the architect of the Compromise of 1850 and several other laws that facilitated Western expansion and allowed for the creation of free states while appeasing the slaveowners of the South.

 Backstory and Context

 Within the first decade that he was in Kentucky, Clay established himself as a notable trial lawyer.
-As an attorney Henry Clay was one of the most successful of his era, winning a majority of his cases and defending people like Aaron Burr.
-(1)
+As an attorney Henry Clay was one of the most successful of his era, winning a majority of his cases and defending a number of notable figures including Aaron Burr.

 Clay served as Speaker of the House of Representatives six times and became an important figure who helped improve American-British relations at a critical time.
 Clay would later serve as commissioner to the peace negotiations in Ghent, Belgium in 1814.
 While he served as a Speaker of the House, Clay changed the role into the influential position that it is today.

 After returning to the United States, Henry Clay thrust himself into every national issue--even those such as tariffs and banking that were incredibly complex and other controversial issues such as the extension of slavery into the West.
 He helped to engineer the Missouri Compromise and stood against Andrew Jackson's attack on banking and support for infrastructure.
 Clay was a supporter of slavery and a slaveowner himself.
 However he supported the gradual emancipation of slavery through the proposed American Colonization Society as he felt it would be less harmful to the wealth of plantation owners.